clicksbazaar/advance-login-style/readme.txt

 * Ability to change a label font size and color.
 * Ability to change a button font size and color.
 * Ability to change a link color.
+* New Feature: Change link of logo on login page.
+* New Feature: Change tooltip when you rollover the logo.

 = Advance Login Style Plugin in your Language!: =

 We just made plugin language compatible.
 If you're good at translating, please join us at [Advance Login Style at GitHub](https://github.com/pluginsbazaar/advance-login-style/)